gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.1/Comodel.md

 After the importation and giving an identifier, micro-model must be explicitly instantiated.
 It could be done by the `create` statement.
 ```
-create &lt;micro-model identifier> . &lt;experiment name> [optional parameter];
+create <micro-model identifier> . <experiment name> [optional parameter];
 ```
-The `&lt;exeperiment name>` is an experiment inside micro-model.
+The `<exeperiment name>` is an experiment inside micro-model.
 This syntax will generate some experiment agents and attach an implicit simulation.

 Note: The creation of several instances is not multi-simulation, but multi-experiment.
 Modelers could create an experiment with multi-simulation by explicitly do the init inside the experiment scope.